 Madonna Di Campiglio

-This is the jewel of the ski scene in the Trentino region.
-It’s a well known resort that is famous for hosting many Italians looking for solid skiing, dining, and relaxation in a very posh environment.
+This is the jewel of the ski scene in the Trentino region, and one of the best places to visit in Northern Italy.
+It’s a well-known resort that is famous for hosting many Italians looking for solid skiing, dining, and relaxation in a very posh environment.
 In fact, it still holds on to its claim to fame as the summer vacation spot of Austrian Royalty and Princess Sissi.
 The town is a beautiful little gem set at the base of the Dolomites and has all the charm of a mountain town.

 The town is nearly car-free and it’s easy to take an evening stroll after a day on the slopes.
 We spent our evenings window shopping while checking out the 19th-century architecture with a cappuccino in hand.
 Charming wooden homes line the streets at the foot of the Dolomites.
 It is easy to see why the resort town is well cherished in Northern Italy.